keviin0/CSA-Calculator/README.md

 -------------------------------------------------
 Siddhant Ranka  - This week, I did meet my goal of fixing the README.
-Github shouws I have made a large number of significant commits to this README by organizing our reflections, helping write the team goal and assignments, and by writing out all the instructions to run the code.
+Github shows I have made a large number of significant commits to this README by organizing our reflections, helping write the team goal and assignments, getting rid of unneccessary work from last week, and by writing out all the instructions to run the code.

 -------------------------------------------------
 Aditya Surapaneni